HPCL/ideas-uo/README.md

 ## Getting started
-Note that this set of tools is still under very active development, so at any point some of the functionality may not work as expected.
-The basic requirements are Python 3 .6 or newer and the `pip` package manager.
+Note that this set of tools is still under very active development, so at any point some functionality may not work as expected.
+The basic requirements are Python 3 .9 or newer and the `pip` package manager.

 It is best to set up a new python3 environment first; complete instructions can be found [here](https://docs.python.org/3/library/venv.html).
 Once you have created and activated the environment, you can install prerequisites with `pip install -r requirements.txt`.

-To check your environment, run the tests as described in the _Testing_ section below.
+If you wish to run the notebooks locally, you need to have jupyter (`pip install jupyter`) or jupyter-lab (`pip install jupyterlab`), and you also must install the ideas-uo python packages first (or, instead of installing, you can simply add the full path to `ideas-uo/src` to your `PYTHONPATH` environment variable).
+To install the package

-If you wish to install the code portions of the repository, you can use the `pip install -e .` command in the top-level project directory.
+locally, use the `pip install -e .` command in the top-level project directory.
+Then you can run `jupyter-lab` or `jupyter` in the `ideas-uo` directory.
+You can also open a specific notebook, e.g., `jupyter-lab notebooks/PatternsTest.ipynb`

-In order to access the database containing project information, you also need to have a MySQL client library installed on your system, as well as the `mysqlclient` python module.
+In order to access the database containing project information, you also need to have a MySQL client library installed on your system before installing the requirements with `pip`.
+This requires that you install the mysql client library on your system first.
+On Ubuntu 20.04, for example, you can accomplish this with `sudo apt install python3.9-dev libmysqlclient-dev`.

 ## Testing